jirkapok/GasPlanner/doc/roadmap.md

   * <https://thetheoreticaldiver.org/wordpress/index.php/tag/oxygen/>
 * Add weighting calculator, see <https://www.facebook.com/watch/?v=400481725415718> (air weight is 1.225 g/l), see also <https://www.omnicalculator.com/physics/air-density> and <https://en.wikipedia.org/wiki/Density_of_air#Temperature>
 * Events:
-  * Add time to the events warning/error messages
+  * Add time to all events warning/error messages where it makes sense
   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
   * Add explanation how to fix the events
 * UI Tweaks